 Training and professional development opportunities.

-NOTE: This is a 12-month position, with the opportunity to continue the position for one additional 12-month term (24-month maximum).
+NOTE: This is a 12-month position, with the opportunity to continue the position for one additional 12-month term (2 academic year maximum)

 Working Conditions/Physical Demands